28 Things You Didn't Know About Napoleon

 Aside from the height jabs and the Waterloo shaming, there are lots of interesting Napoleon facts, such as his saucy letters to Joséphine in the early days of their lust and love, the fact that Beethoven was a fan of his until Napoleon went a step too far and appointed himself emperor, that he probably wasn’t afraid of cats, or that a priest may have smuggled his penis out of the country.
-He also wrote a romance novella as the age of 26, Clisson et Eugénie, which appears to be roughly based on his own life and heart’s desire.
-A lot of people gave if four and five stars on Amazon.
+He also wrote a romance novella at the age of 26, Clisson et Eugénie, which appears to be roughly based on his own life and heart’s desire.

 Who was Napoleon?
 Well, for one thing, he had numerous supporters and was beloved among the common people across Europe.
 So beloved that the British made sure he was locked away on a remote island for his second and final stint in exile.
 They also knew just how determined and intelligent the man was.
 They beefed up the garrison on the island of St. Helena, called in the Royal Navy, and even stationed soldiers on a neighboring island just in case of a rescue expedition.